ml-tooling/lazycluster/docs/cluster.exceptions.md

  - `host`:  The host where the cluster master instance should be started.
  - `port`:  The port of the cluster master instance.
+ - `cause`:  More detailed information of the actual root